Dementia Rummaging Behavior – 9 Ways to Manage

 Rummaging behavior could also be caused by boredom or loneliness.

-People with dementia might not be able to find satisfying activities for themselves.
+People with dementia may struggle to find satisfying activities for themselves.
 Or they may need to interact with more people.

 For some people, group interaction and activities in adult day programs may be a good solution.
 Others may enjoy having more visitors, whether it’s family, friends, or an in-home caregiver.